Book Review: Baby Teeth

 My Review:

-I admit, when I started reading this book, which is written from the viewpoint of both Suzette and Hanna, I didn’t think I was going to be that interested in this book.
-But a few chapters in and I was hooked.
+I admit, when I started reading this book, which is written from the viewpoints of both Suzette and Hanna, I didn’t think I’d be that interested.
+But a few chapters in, I found myself hooked by the story.

 This author has created a character in Hanna that is both believable and yet unbelievably demonic.
-This book is about a child managing to find someone’s weakness and then exploiting it.
+This book is about a child who is savvy enough to find someone’s weakness and exploit it.

 If you don’t think children this young are capable of violence, this will open your eyes and possibly change your mind.
-If there truly are children like Hanna out there in the world, I’m not sure I want to know about it.
+Are there more children out there like Hanna?
+I’m sure there probably are.

 How scary would that be?
-Read this book and you will wonder yourself.
+Read this book, and you will wonder that yourself.

 This is Zoje Stage’s first novel, and it is a winner.